oraichain/oraiwasm/package/base/drand-verify/README.md

 ## Current progress

 At the moment, only phase 1 is implemented, tested and run successfully.
 To repeatedly generate a random seed, clone the [oraicli repository](https://github.com/oraichain/oraicli).
 Type **yarn** to get neccessary dependencies.
+Next, create a .env file according to the .env.example file, fill the SEND_MNEMONIC key pair with the appropriate account.
 Finally, type:

 ```bash
 yarn oraicli account drand-full --address orai1j9a0uu4qth30xuud3wg7eamd7vvs2nxnnupqr2 --gas 50000000